jdspugh/jdspugh.github.io/_posts/2023-04-06-hash-algorithms.md

 * SHA-512
 * SHA-256

 BLAKE3 is a modern fast hashing algorithm that exploits parallelism in order to run very fast on modern computers.
-This is particularly the case with the advent of massively parallel consumer-grade GPUs.
-BLAKE2 is also capable of some parallelism will run slower than BLAKE3.
+This is particularly the case with the advent of massively parallel mass-produced GPUs.
+BLAKE2 is also capable of some parallelism, but not as much, and will run slower than BLAKE3.
 It has the advantage of being more established.

-SHA-256 is an established and well known but older fast hashing algorithm and does not support parallelism.
-SHA-512 can compute faster on 64 bit architectures and offers a larger output hash size.
-The larger hash size offers future proofing.
+SHA-256 is an established and well known older fast hashing algorithm (older than BLAKE2).
+It does not support parallelism.
+SHA-512 is similar but can compute faster on 64 bit architectures and offers a larger output hash size.
+The larger hash size offers future proofing against brute force attacks, which has arguable benefits since even a 256 hash should not be able to be brute forced well into the future. <!-- ref??? -->

 # Slow Algorithms

-Some are designed to be slow e.g. Argon2, scrypt and bcrypt.
+Some hashing algorithms are designed to be slow e.g. Argon2, scrypt and bcrypt.

 Each has their own use cases.
 For password hashing, for example, a slow algorithm is required.
 A slow algorithm makes it much more costly to perform dictionary and brute force attacks, and precomputed reverse hash lookup attacks such as rainbow table attacks.